 For components that allow you to configure TLS cipher suites, only specify the TLS cipher suites that you need.

 The default version of TLS is TLS v1.2.
-Pivotal recommends using this version.
+VMware recommends using this version.

-The TLS cipher suites Pivotal recommends using within Pivotal Platform are:
+The TLS cipher suites VMware recommends using within Pivotal Platform are:

 As part of your PAS networking configuration, you must specify the TLS cipher suites that the Gorouter uses to secure its communications.
 Only specify the cipher suites that you need.

-The TLS cipher suites Pivotal recommends for the Gorouter are:
+The TLS cipher suites VMware recommends for the Gorouter are: